09 Jan What is the Tannery and Tanning Methods

 Step 5: Finishing

-It is the last step of the tanning process.
+It is the last step of the tanning process in sheepskin tanning companies.
 In this step, the appearance of grain blemished is reduced without affecting the natural beauty of leather.
 The required degree of gloss is also added to the leather.
 Also, it is ensured in this step that the leather malleable, soft and moldable enough to be utilized in the production of certain leather products.

 So, consider all of the above-described steps carefully and make the whole tanning process successful.